Brightspace/htteep/README.md

 # htteep

-A tool for passively duplicating HTTP/1.1 requests via packet sniffing to multiple backends.
+It's like `tee(1)` but for HTTP.

+It uses packet sniffing to read TCP streams and replay against a different backend.

 Building
 --------